 François re-teamed with James Mangold to design “Ford vs. Ferrari," based on the remarkable true story of the visionary American car designer Carroll Shelby and the fearless British-born driver Ken Miles, who together battled corporate interference, the laws of physics, and their own personal demons to build a revolutionary race car for Ford Motor Company and take on the dominating race cars of Enzo Ferrari at the 24 Hours of Le Mans in France in 1966.

 He is currently designing a new installment of the “Ghostbusters” franchise for director Jason Reitman.

-Between Production Design projects, he occasionally creates conceptual illustrations during the development phases of specialty film projects, such as "Avatar" and "Jurassic World."
+Between Production Design projects, he also creates conceptual illustrations during the development phases of specialty film projects, such as "Avatar," and "Jurassic World."
 More recently he has worked as a Visual Consultant for Pixar Animation Studios and Dreamscape Immersive's first in-house VR title "Alien Zoo"